OpenChargingCloud/openPlugnCharge/README.md

 **Signing Contract Data and Storing in CCP**

-The CPS signs the delivered contract data with from V2G root CA derived private key and stores it in the CCPS for provisioning for the CPO.
+The CPS signs the delivered contract data with a Sub certificate authority created from V2G root CA derived private key and stores it in the CCP for provisioning for the CPO.

 ![fig7](https://user-images.githubusercontent.com/44570304/48353790-8c666500-e690-11e8-91ef-73a76deb0e88.png)
 Figure 7 – Signing contract data and storing in CCP